kevinpollet/serve/README.md

 **serge** is a simple, secure and modern HTTP server, written in [Go](https://go.dev/), that can be used to serve static sites, files or single-page applications.
 You can use it through its command-line interface, [Docker](https://www.docker.com/) image or programmatically.
 As it's an `http.Handler` implementation, it should be easy to integrate it into your application.
 The following key features make **serge** unique and differentiable from the existing solutions and the `http.FileServer` implementation.

 - Programmatic API.
-- Custom error pages.
+- Custom error handler and pages.
-- HTTP basic authentication.
+- Basic HTTP authentication.
 - Hide dot files by default.
 - Directory listing is disabled by default.
 - Content encoding negotiation with support of [gzip](https://www.gzip.org/), [Deflate](https://en.wikipedia.org/wiki/DEFLATE) and [Brotli](https://en.wikipedia.org/wiki/Brotli) compression algorithms.